tucanos/tucanos/README.md

 #### Docker / podman

-A [`Dockerfile`](./pytucanos/benchmarks/Dockerfile) is included, and the image containing all the remeshers above may be build with e.g. as follows
+A [`Dockerfile`](./pytucanos/benchmarks/Dockerfile) is included, and the image containing all the remeshers above may be build with
 ```
 cd pytucanos
 podman build . -t remeshers